Gorkaelpro59/h3ll-paid-V2/README.md

--- Get the local player and their ID local player = game.Players.LocalPlayer if not player then
+-- Get the local player and their ID local player = game.Players.LocalPlayer

+-- Check if the player exists
+if not player then
     warn("❌ LocalPlayer not found.")
     return
 end

+-- Get the player ID
+local playerId = player.UserId
+print("👤 Player ID detected:", playerId)

+-- Check if the player is whitelisted local isWhitelisted = false for _, id in ipairs(whitelist) do
+    if id == playerId then
+        isWhitelisted = true
+        break
+    end
+end

+-- Kick the player if they are not whitelisted if not isWhitelisted then
+    warn("❌ Access denied for ID:", playerId)
+    player:Kick("🚫 You are not allowed to use this script.") return end